cloudback/docs/content/features/metadata.md

 # Metadata Backups

-Cloudback archives not only the whole git repository but a GitHub-specific metadata as well.
-The list of metadata we are able to backup is not complete and limited by the GitHub API.
+Cloudback archives not only the whole git repository but GitHub-specific metadata as well.
+The list of metadata we are able to backup is not complete and is limited by the GitHub API.

 Important things to know:
 - We don't backup your GitHub Account